cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

         double-characters like "tt".
       - Show the characters which have been substituted not only capitalized but also in red to enhance readability.
+   * Vigenère
+      - Another cryptanalysis method, which is especially valid for short ciphertexts (according to the article of Tobias Schroedel in Cryptologia)

-   * Use word lists (dictionary) for all attacks, not only for the substitution.
+- Use word lists (dictionary) for all attacks, not only for the substitution.

 - Usage of algorithms from the area of AI (artificial intelligence) and GP/GA (Genetic Programming/Algorithms) in order to analyse automatically